ecruz480/guitar-pedals/echo-delay-mirage/README.md

 This is a echo/delay combo pedal based on the analog PT2399 delay line IC.
 This design is a clone of Earthquake Device's Ghost Echo pedal.

 ### Features
-- Runs on 9V, center-pin positive
+- Runs on 9V, center-pin negative
 - Three controls for attack, dwell, and depth
 - Stompbox switch with light-up LED ring